|

 Now you know where I came from; here is where I am today.
 I inherited my grandparents' farm in 1986 while I was living in NewYork City.
 I started taking pictures on the farm and showing them to my friends in the city.
 Not having a car at the time, I would drag bags of squash and peppers on the bus back each week so they would believe me.
 When asked the name of the farm I would laugh and say "Weedy Acres."
 So Weedy Acres was born.
 Weedy Acres is more than a place to live--it's a way of life for me.
 And I needed to move here full time to realize my true ambitions.While my goals are still developing, I am creating a living studio and strive to be surrounded at all times with endless photography opportunities.
 Just like Dorothy in The Wizard of Oz, I didn't have to go over the rainbow to find my heart's desire; I only had to look in my own backyard.
 I still travel, but my commitment is to the land and the animals--those that I have chosen to adopt and those that have adopted me.

 In addition to photography, I have a graphic design business, creating printed materials primarily for magazines.
 I specialize in promotion--everything from presentations, brochures, logos and special sections to in-store events, national events, invitations and advertisements.Technology has allowed me to work virtually anywhere, though I do get into the city often.
+See my portfolio section for a few samples.

 I hope you enjoy the web pages as much as I enjoyed putting it together.
 It will continue to be updated with new galleries added as time permits.
 If you have a request let me know.